-With 40 years of experience in dog sports as a handler, trainer, spokesperson and as the face of the Westminster Kennel Club, Gail Miller Bisher serves as the Director of Communications and as the analyst for the iconic Westminster Kennel Club Dog Show on FS1.
+With 40 years of experience in dog sports as a handler, trainer and spokesperson, Gail Miller Bisher now serves as the face of the Westminster Kennel Club.
+She is the Director of Communications for the organization and an analyst for the iconic Westminster Kennel Club Dog Show on FOX Sports 1.

 She has nearly 10 years of experience directing the marketing, brand development and media relations for the governing body of dog sports, the American Kennel Club (AKC) and developing content for Webvet.com.
 AKC hired her to be an on-air representative appearing on national media outlets and she served as a sideline reporter for televised dog show events.

 Bisher credits her Junior Showmanship experience for creating the foundation for a successful professional career where she has gained recognition in advertising, marketing, and the public relations industries.
 She is a Clio and Mobius (and Cannes shortlist) Award-winning broadcast producer with 12 years of experience in the advertising industry.
-Additionally, she is a former ACE-certified personal trainer, has earned a Master of Arts degree in Communications and created the Super Fit Fido Club to educate pet dog owners about the importance of canine fitness.
+Additionally, she has earned a Master of Arts degree in Communications from St. Louis University, is a former ACE-certified personal trainer, and created the Super Fit Fido Club to educate pet dog owners about the importance of canine fitness.